 Again, if you aren’t the most surefooted or are new to hiking then I suggest you pack Via Ferrata equipment.
 It’s better to have it and not need it than the other way around.

-More day hikes in the Dolomites
+More travel and hiking resources in the Dolomites